About Dr. DeWitt

 Postdoctoral training – Indiana University to study developmental cardiotoxicity in passerine birds exposed to PCBs.
 This was funded by the US Fish and Wildlife Service in support of a Natural Resource Damage Assessment action.

 Postdoctoral training – US EPA through a cooperative training agreement with the University of North Carolina at Chapel Hill.
-Immunotoxicology of organotins found in PVC piping and immunotoxicity of perfluorooctanoic acid (PFOA), a perfluoroalkyl substance used in the manufacture of fluoropolymers.
+Immunotoxicology of organotins found in PVC pipes and immunotoxicity of perfluorooctanoic acid (PFOA), a perfluoroalkyl substance used in the manufacture of fluoropolymers.

-In the lab, we use tools from developmental toxicology, immunotoxicology, and neurotoxicology to describe and explore effects of per- and polyfluoroalkyl substances (PFAS), pharmaceutical and personal care product pollutants (PPCPs), and other emerging contaminants.
+In the lab, we use tools from developmental toxicology, immunotoxicology, and neurotoxicology to describe and explore toxicological effects of per- and polyfluoroalkyl substances (PFAS), pharmaceutical and personal care product pollutants (PPCPs), and other emerging contaminants.
 Our focus is on how exposure to these agents changes physiological processes, so while we are interested in the toxicants themselves, we also use them to better understand how living organisms function under normal situations and situations of stress induced by contaminant exposure.